akeszei/em_image_handling/README.md

 `ser2mrc.py   input.ser   output.mrc `

-Optionally, can also output a binned .JPG image in addition to the .MRC file, e.g.:
+Optionally, can also output a 4x binned .JPG image in addition to the .MRC file (adjust the default binning factor with `--bin_jpg n` flag), e.g.:

-`ser2mrc.py input.ser  output.mrc --jpeg 4`
+`ser2mrc.py input.ser  output.mrc --jpg  `

 Batch mode is enabled as above, where the basename of the .SER file is inherited as the name of the output .MRC file: